-The principal development site offering new employment opportunities and business start-up possibilities is at Uppingham Gate on the northern boundary of the town (Reference Policy UHA4).
+The principal development site offering new employment opportunities and business start-up possibilities is at Uppingham Gate on the northern boundary of the town (Reference Policy U-HA3).
 It has good heavy vehicle access from the north.
 This plan extends the opportunities at Uppingham Gate and an enhancement of the site's viability, by supporting mixed use to deliver funding for infrastructure development, providing priority is given to job creation.
 The Classes referred to in the policy reflect the Use Classes Order (April 2021).
+The site area coincides with that of Policy U-HA3 for mixed use (residential and commercial).